Return to the Physics Home Page

 Open Source Physics compadre.org/osp/ This site has compiled programs, curriculum packages, EJS modeling, programming tools and more.

-PhET U. Colorado - Physics Education Technology; Java and Flash interactive simulations for introductory physics; also Chemistry and Math Tools; you can freely download all of the simulations in one file
+PhET U. Colorado - Physics Education Technology; simulations for introductory physics; also Math, Statistics, Chemistry, Earth and Space, and Biology

 Physics Classroom www.physicsclassroom.com/Physics-Interactives This site has HTML5 interactive simulations for various topics for first and second semester physics topics.
 There are also pdf documents that describe the activities.